Nowra Bridge project - Princes Highway upgrade

 What is the Nowra Bridge Project?

-The Nowra Bridge project will provide a new four lane bridge over the Shoalhaven River and upgrades to over 1.7 kilometres of the Princes Highway, including improved intersections and additional lanes.
+The Nowra Bridge project provides a new four lane bridge over the Shoalhaven River and upgrades to over 1.7 kilometres of the Princes Highway, including improved intersections and additional lanes.

-The $342 million project will improve traffic flow and ease congestion on a major section of the Princes Highway and deliver safer, more reliable journeys within the Nowra-Bomaderry area.
+The $342 million project improves traffic flow and eases congestion on a major section of the Princes Highway and delivers safer, more reliable journeys within the Nowra-Bomaderry area.

-The project’s need is based on the replacement of the existing southbound bridge which is in poor condition, has substantial maintenance costs, restrictions on overheight and overmass vehicles and can only carry highway traffic for a limited time.
+The project’s need is based on the replacement of the existing historic southbound bridge which is in poor condition, has substantial maintenance costs, restrictions on overheight and overmass vehicles and has reached the end of its serviceable life.

 Where is the project up to?